CodecoolGlobal/tech-interview-workbook-zoltanMaroti/docs/module_web_with_python.md

 - Content-Security-Policy: The HTTP Content-Security-Policy response header allows web site administrators to control resources the user agent is allowed to load for a given page.
 This helps guard against cross-site scripting attacks (XSS).
 For example, it disables the use of inline JavaScript ('unsafe-inline').

 #### How to properly store passwords?
-The best way to protect passwords is to employ salted password hashing.
+The best way to protect passwords is to employ salted password hashing. <br />
 **Salt:** We can randomize the hashes by appending or prepending a random string, called a salt, to the password before hashing.
 To check if a password is correct, we need the salt, so it is usually stored in the user account database along with the hash, or as part of the hash string itself.

 The general workflow for account registration and authentication in a hash-based account system is the following: